sisiwei/ji-data-panel-2013/README.md

-# Presentation

-Data: Practical Tips from the Field
+# Data: Practical Tips from the Field

 Given at J/I in 2013